aKaidalov/api-testing/README.md

 - Add a layer of abstraction to hide setup and repetitive tasks
 - Framework enables to efficiently build requests and handle API calls
 - Write tests using custom developed framework (better readability)
-- Flexible to test data management
+- Flexible to manage and use test data

 ### Tests